Is Factoring Your Receivables a Good Idea a Small Business Owner?

 The main benefit of factoring is that it allows you to get cash quickly without waiting for customer payments, which can be terribly slow in some industries.
 For example, if your business wholesales merchandise to big box retailers, you require working capital to begin your operating cycle.

-It would be best if you had cash flow when your business buys inventory, sells it to your customer, and receives payment up to 90 days after delivery.
+Of course, it would be best if you had cash flow when your business buys inventory, sells it to your customer, and receives payment up to 90 days after delivery.
+But who can wait 90 days or longer to fund the process?
+That is where accounts receivable factoring comes in.

 What are the advantages of factoring receivables?